kyleomalley/icl/README.md

 - Automates creating three ec2 nodes, `pce`, `kubernetes-controller`, `kubernetes-worker`
 - Uses Route53 to assign DNS entries (Completed)
 - Configures and stores publicly trusted TLS certificates on each node.
 (WIP)
 - Configures an outbound HTTP Proxy (Tinyproxy) on `pce` for use by the Kubernetes cluster nodes.
-(WIP)
+(Completed)
 - Configures Kubernetes and configures outbound proxy.
-(WIP)
+(Completed)
 - Launches a simple "Hello World" container app.
 (Not started)

 Additionally,`icl.sh` should be able to `destroy`, `suspend` and `unsuspend` all created nodes.
 (Completed)